citp/privacy-policy-historical/n/ni/nin/ningin.com.md

 Your Internet browser has a feature called cookies, which stores small amounts of data on your computer about your visit to any of our sites.
 You do not need to have cookies turned on to visit most of our sites, although active participation in certain areas of our sites may require cookies.
 Cookies alone tell us nothing about who you are unless you specifically give us personally identifiable information, in which case we use the information to enhance your services in the ways described below.
 By adjusting your settings on your browser, you may elect not to allow cookies to be collected.

-We may also use technologies, including electronic images known as Web bugs—sometimes called transparent GIFs, clear GIFs, or beacons—that allow us to track general user-traffic patterns.
+We may also use technologies, including electronic images known as Web bugs-sometimes called transparent GIFs, clear GIFs, or beacons-that allow us to track general user-traffic patterns.
 We also automatically receive and record information from our servers and from your browser, including your IP address, the time of your visit to pages on our site, and information about pages you visited.
 Unless you have registered for one of our products or services, the information we gather through the use of tracking technologies cannot be matched with any personally identifiable information about you.

 How does Mixr Media share the information?